formlio/forml/docs/workflow/actor.rst

 .. important::
-    ForML doesn't care neither about the particular internal processing functionality of any actors nor the actual types and formats of the data passed between them.
-All that ForML deals with is the actor interconnection within the overall flow topology - responsibility for their logical and functional compatibility is solely in hands of the implementor.
+    ForML doesn't care neither about the particular internal processing functionality of any actors nor the actual types and formats of the :ref:`data passed between them <io-payload>`.
+    All that ForML deals with is the actor interconnection within the overall :doc:`flow topology
+    <topology>` - responsibility for their logical and functional compatibility is solely in
+    hands of the implementor.

 .. _actor-type: